Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Quality-based Selection

 where $I$ is the number of subnets.
-Each subnet $\Theta_j$ is obtained by adjusting the dropout rate from 10\% to 90\% on the original $\Theta$ of any pre-trained language model.
-Instruction datapoints with small $\Tilde{S}(x_i)$ are easy ones and should be kept first during pruning.
-Both ~\cite{bukharin2023data} and ~\cite{du2023mods} employ reward models to assess the quality of each instruction pairs.
+Each subnet $\Theta_j$ is obtained by adjusting the dropout rate from 10\% to 90\% on the original $\Theta$ of any pre-trained language model. {Such a dropout technique imitates the learning progress in a training-free manner.
+Datapoints with small $\Tilde{S}(x_i)$ are considered as easy ones.
+They are often learned at an earlier training stage with less model capacity compared with hard ones.
+In a data-poor regime, easy datapoints are more informative and should be kept first.
+On the contrary, in a data-rich regime, hard datapoints should be treasured in that more samples can be preserved for fine-tuning. } Both ~\cite{bukharin2023data} and ~\cite{du2023mods} employ reward models to assess the quality of each instruction pairs.
 They respectively utilize the raft model~\cite{dong2023raft} and the deberta-v3-large-v2~\footnote{https://huggingface.co/OpenAssistant/reward-model-deberta-v3-large-v2} for reward scoring: